 2) Functionally, participants must be 18 – 64 years old and have a physical disability, or 65+ years old and considered a “frail elder”.
 Persons must have a disability or dementia that requires them to receive assistance to manage their activities of daily living and continue living independently.

 3) Financially, the requirements are like Medicaid’s long-term care criteria.
-Typically, monthly income for an individual in 2020 cannot exceed $2,349 and the “countable asset” limit, excluding the car and home, is approximate $2,000.
+Typically, monthly income for an individual in 2022 cannot exceed $2,523, and the “countable asset” limit, excluding the car and home, is $2,000.
 The rules become more complicated when the individual has a healthy spouse or when excessive income and assets are placed in trusts.
 Only the applicant’s income is countable when their spouse is not also applying for benefits.

 If one exceeds the financial limits, a Medicaid Planner may be able to help.
 It is highly suggested that one is consulted prior to applying for the program.
 Learn more.